zhaobenny/bz-cogs/aiuser/README.md

 ```
 ---

-## Prompt/Topics Variables  📝
+## Prompt/Topics Dynamic Variables  📝

-Prompts and topics can include certain variables by including one of the following placeholders:
+Prompts and topics can include certain dynamic variables by including one of the following strings:

 - `{botname}` - the bot's current nickname or username
 - `{botowner}` - the bot owner's username